-The Hood lab is currently funded by 2 NSF and 1 NIH award.
+The Hood lab is currently funded by an Auburn University Presidential Award for Interdisciplinary Research and 2 NSF awards.

 NSF EPSCoR AWARD, 2017-2021